 Any other relevant points

 For example, sharing information about a disability or explaining the circumstances of disappointing academic grades.
 Come and talk to us if you have concerns about explaining these or other issues in your covering letter.

 A speculative letter will contain the same information as one for an advertised post with the following additions:

-- Try to identify a contact name to address your letter to – telephone to identify who is responsible for recruitment within the organisation or a key contact in the department or section you wish to work in.
+- Always try to identify a contact name to address your letter to – ring or email the company to ask who is responsible for recruitment or for the name of the manager in the department you wish to work in.

 - Be as specific as you can about the type of work you’re looking for.
 Consider giving the employer a range of options, so if no vacancies are available you can possibly get involved another way.

 - You could ask about permanent vacancies, temporary or part-time work, work experience/shadowing or to try to arrange a brief meeting or the opportunity to talk to a recent graduate.

-- It’s useful to follow up a speculative application with a phone call a few days afterwards to show you are serious and motivated.
+- It’s useful to follow up a speculative application with a phone call a few days afterwards to show you are proactive and motivated.

 Example covering letters